"Anything's possible for a Possible!"

 - Way back in "All The News", Kim gets her moment to shine as The Hero for once in a Sadistic Choice scenario when Adrena Lynn traps Ron and Brick on different rollercoaster Death Traps in an amusement park.
 Kim saves them both, without panicking or losing her cool even for a second!

 - The only time Ron matched his performance as good as when he was evil was probably in "The Twin Factor".
-Kim and Shego are both under Drakken's control, and Ron has his hands tied (he allowed himself to be captured).
-Ron ran away, and Drakken orders both to catch him, which they fail; I repeat: Ron, with his hands tied behind his back, single handily evaded Kim and Shego working together in close quarters.
+Kim and Shego are both under Drakken's control, and Ron has his hands tied due to having allowed himself to be captured.
+In order to stall for time for the Tweebs to fix their silicon phase disrupter, Ron ran away, and Drakken orders both Shego and Kim to catch him, which they fail.
+Ron, with his hands tied behind his back, single handily evaded Kim and Shego working together in close quarters.

 - Kim's speech to her dad and the rest of the NASA people about why she's not afraid to go into space.
 It's basically a long list of all the awesome thing's she's ever done, recounted in the most mundane manner possible.

 - A pre-K Kim throwing down Drakken, Killigan and Fist.
 Then her present/future self shows up.
 After what they did, it was so satisfying.
-Followed by a Crowning Moment of Heartwarming when present!Kim watches her young self meet Ron.
+Followed by a Heartwarming Moment when present!Kim watches her young self meet Ron.

 - Kim using her cheer leading gymnastic skills to jump through the laser beams that were accidentally activated at the vault to save the billionaire is also awesome.

-- Monique's entrance in Sitch in Time.
+- Monique's entrance.
 20 years of a workout INDEED!!!
 Double points for the awesome bazooka she got!

-- The appearance of Wade, Jim, and Tim's Future selves in Sitch in Time.
+- The appearance of Wade, Jim, and Tim's Future selves.

 Drakken: Sit back!

 [Ron grabs his arm and throws him across the room]